 How many people have died?

 The first death linked to the coronavirus in Texas occurred March 16 in Matagorda County.
-As of May 28, 1,601 people who tested positive for the virus have died.

 New deaths from coronavirus each day